About the SMT Center

 Hope, healing and wholeness in the heart of Hoboken

-The SMT Center on Washington Street will be a space available for diverse community events.
-The congregation of St. Matthew Trinity Lutheran Church envisions the SMT Center to become a safe space for all ages, recovery groups and advocacy partners to promote education, healing and friendship.
+The SMT Center on Washington Street is a space available for diverse community events, meant for all ages, recovery groups and advocacy partners to promote education, healing and friendship.

 Diverse community event space

 Read more about the SMT Center in this feature by Hoboken Girl.

 Rent the Space

 Host your next event, meeting or function at the SMT Center!
 The building is handicap accessible and equipped with high-end technology for sound and screen sharing.
 Renters may bring in their own music, food and drink (no alcohol), and décor.

 To learn more about renting, as well as the two-tiered pricing system (for-profit and non-profit), please reach out to Mark Singleton at office@StMatthewTrinity.org or 201-659-4499.

 The "Parish Center" was intended to be used as a place for both congregational and wider community activities.
 In the 1960s and 1970s, it served as a youth hangout space that held concerts, drama performances and served as a place to meet and have fun away from drugs and alcohol.
 The congregation of St. Matthew Trinity started giving sandwiches to anyone who came to volunteer at Parish Center events and were hungry.
 This grew into Lunchtime Ministry which continues to this day in the Parish Hall under the main church on the corner of Hudson and 8th Streets.
 Today, the Parish Center's main use is serving as home to 17 AA and 12-Step meetings that occur weekly.